 SIMULTANEOUS AND MULTIPLE SUBMISSIONS

 We ask that writers submit no more than twice a year.
 Simultaneous submissions are encouraged, but we ask that you notify us if the work is accepted elsewhere.
+If you sent work via Submittable, do not email the editors to withdraw part or all of your submission; instead, withdraw in Submittable, or for partial withdrawals, add a note to your submission.

 While we try to respond to submissions within 6 months, it can occasionally take longer for a manuscript to be read.
 We ask for your patience as we do make every effort to read all the submissions we receive.